AdimasYudhistira/python-basic-project/README.md

 # Python for analytic project
-This is my exercise and project python program for data analyst
+This is my practice and project python basic program for data analyst